BSW Program FAQs

 Learn more by viewing the School of Social Work's Integrative Model of Generalist Social Work Practice

-Whether you are 100% sure you want to be a social work major or your just thinking about it, the best place to start the conversation is with the BSW Program Director.
-She is happy to sit down with you to discuss the profession and the major.
-She can be reached at email@example.com.
-She keeps office hours on both the St. Kate’s and St. Thomas campuses.
+Whether you are 100% sure you want to be a social work major or your just thinking about it, the best place to start the conversation is with a BSW faculty member.

-Yes, you can double major in social work and another major.
-The course work program plan for the social work major is fairly prescriptive, requiring courses to be taken in a particular order through junior and senior year.
-If you are interested in double majoring in social work, either work through a program plan with your advisor or make an appointment with the BSW Program Director.
-She would be happy to sit down with you and create a program plan for you.
-She can be reached at firstname.lastname@example.org.
-She keeps office hours on both the St. Kate’s and St. Thomas campuses.
+Yes, you can co-major in social work and another major.
+The coursework program plan for the social work major is fairly prescriptive, requiring courses to be taken in a particular order through junior and senior year.
+If you are interested in co-majoring in social work, you should work through a program plan with your advisor or a social work faculty member.
+Paths to some of the most popular co-majors have been developed and can be viewed on the Minors & Co-Majors web page»

 Social work majors complete a formal admission to the major process in the spring of their junior year.
 Admission to the major occurs after students have taken some social work course work so that faculty can more fairly assess the students’ aptitude and motivation for a career in social work.
 This is a gatekeeping process not a process to limit the number of students accepted because of a limited number of seats in the program.
 All students who display the aptitude and motivation for a career in social work will be accepted.
 The application process involves the student meeting with their advisor to review their completed application, transcripts, and junior mid-term field evaluation.